felipeangelimvieira/remark-bibliography/README.md

 ## Usage

 1. Write down the bibtex entries  between `<bibliograpy></bibliography>` tags anywhere in your markdown document.
-Each entry will be translated to `<li> </li>` components, wrapped in a div of class "references".
+Each entry will be translated to `<li> </li>` component, wrapped in a div with "references" id.

 2. Cite using `@ref{youreferenceid}`.